yuvraj24/LiveSmashBar/README.md

 ```

 ## Event Listeners
 You can subscribe to events like when the LiveSmashBar is showing, or dismissing.
-You can also subscribe to progress updates when the LiveSmashBar is being shown or dismissed to perform animations on other views if needed.
+You can also subscribe to when the LiveSmashBar is being shown or dismissed to perform animations on other views if needed.

 You can also subscribe to tap events inside or outside the bar.